elmarquez/doc/README.md

 Powertools for research.

-- Discover, download, and share bibliographies and research content quickly, and easily.
-Work as a team.
-Make your research reproducible with trivial effort.
+- Work as a team and make your research reproducible with trivial effort
+- Discover, download, and share bibliographies and research data easily
-- Catalog and organize your collections of research papers, datasets and imagery.
+- Catalog and organize your collections of papers, datasets and imagery
+- Generate citations on demand
-- Import and export bibliographies with ease.
+- Import and export bibliographies with ease
 - Integrates with your Word or Latex workflows
-- Generate citations on demand

 This is a BETA release of the application and associated search infrastructure for demonstration purposes.